 Are rabbits scared of cats?

-A rabbit can die of a heart attack if they’re scared enough.
-Just look at these rabbits that die due to being scared by fireworks.
+Just look at these rabbits that died due to being scared by fireworks.

 Can a rabbit defend itself from a cat?

 Rabbits have a few defense mechanisms to protect themselves from predators in the wild.